 The Organization's policy is to avail itself of a Board-approved percentage of investment income for operations with any remaining interest, dividends, or appreciation reinvested.
-The spending policy approved by the Board of Trustees for 2018 is 4.5% of the average fair market value of all investments over the previous twelve quarters.
+The spending policy approved by the Board of Trustees was 4.00% of the average fair market value of all investments over the previous twelve quarters for 2020 and 2019.

 As discussed in Note 2 to these consolidated financial statements, the Organization is required to report its fair value measurements in one of three levels, which are based on the ability to observe in the marketplace the inputs to the Organization's valuation techniques.
-Level 1, the most observable level of inputs, is for investments measured at quoted prices in active markets for identical investments as of the December 31, 2018.
+Level 1, the most observable level of inputs, is for investments measured at quoted prices in active markets for identical investments.
 Level 2 is for investments measured using inputs such as quoted prices for similar assets, quoted prices for the identical asset in inactive markets, and for investments measured at net asset value that can be redeemed in the near term.
 Level 3 is for investments measured using inputs that are unobservable, and is used in situations for which there is little, if any, market activity for the investment.